jpawelczak/vpa-demo/README.md

 A: At least a couple of minutes.
 The recommendation will be applied if the existing usage falls outside of the lower or upper bounds of the recommended resources.
 A recommendation will start with very very wide ranges (called low confidence recommendation).
 The range will narrow as time goes by (VPA gets a high confidence recommendation after ~a week worth of data, in which the interval is narrow enough).

 Q: When workload is running for a some time, how long it takes for VPA to apply recommandations after difference in cpu usage? <br>
-A: Very similar to the question above.
-If the CPU usage goes outside of the interval, VPA will try to apply recommendation right away.
+A: If the CPU usage goes outside of the interval, VPA will try to apply recommendation right away.

 # Want even better cost control? (work-in-progress)